New Students

 You can also study industrial management and graduate in the field of technology with a degree of Master of Science in Economics and Business Administration.

 As an industrial management student, you have two subject associations to choose from - Warrantti ry or Tutti ry.
+You can also choose to join both of them.
 Warrantti ry advocates business students ‘ interest and are the biggest subject association on campus.
 Tutti ry is the subject association for students of technology.

 Business students’ subject association Warrantti ry’s website